Daasity’s Complete Guide to Multi-Touch Attribution

 What it’s good for: Understanding which channels are most effective to deliver the messages, offers, and content that convert a customer to purchase.

 Primary Use Case: You’ve built awareness about your brand and built up a customer base.
 Now, you want to figure out which channels and which CTAs on these channels will help you increase sales.

-A straightforward way to start analyzing multi-touch attribution that will give you a lot of useful information is to compare first-touch and last-touch attribution.
-Neither would be completely right or wrong, but give you access to which channels convert more effectively at different stages of your funnel.
+A straightforward way to start analyzing multi-touch attribution is to compare first-touch and last-touch attribution.
+In doing so, you'll have insight into which channels convert more effectively at different stages of your funnel.